jmurzy/react-native-foldview/README.md

 #### Questions?
 Feel free to reach out to me on Twitter [@jmurzy](https://twitter.com/jmurzy).

+### Read it on Medium
+To learn more about how FoldView was implemented, check out the article on Medium: [Implementing FoldView in React Native](https://commitocracy.com/implementing-foldview-in-react-native-e970011f98b8).

 ### Example
 The demo app from the GIF can be found at `examples/Simple`.